Luke Loucks

-Luke Isaac Rhoad Loucks (born April 1, 1990) is an American former professional basketball player and current coach.
-He played college basketball for Florida State, where he was a member of four straight NCAA Tournament teams and still holds the school record for most career games played.
-After playing professionally in Latvia, Cyprus, Belgium, Germany, and the NBA Development League, Loucks joined the Golden State Warriors organization in the summer of 2016 in a paid internship position.
-He served as a player development coach with the Warriors organization between 2017 and 2021.
-He currently serves as an assistant coach for the Sacramento Kings.
+Luke Isaac Rhoad Loucks (born April 1, 1990) is an American basketball coach and former player who currently serves as head coach of the Florida State Seminoles men's basketball team in the Atlantic Coast Conference.
+He played college basketball for the Florida State Seminoles between 2008 and 2012 before playing professionally in Latvia, Cyprus, Belgium, Germany, and the NBA Development League.
+Loucks joined the Golden State Warriors of the NBA in 2016 in a paid internship position.
+He served as a player development coach with the Warriors between 2017 and 2021.
+He joined the Sacramento Kings as an assistant in 2022 and served in the role until 2025 when he returned to his alma mater, joining the Seminoles as head coach.

 High school career

-Loucks attended Clearwater High School in Clearwater, Florida where he was a four-year member of the varsity basketball team and team captain as a sophomore, junior and senior.
+Loucks attended Clearwater High School in Clearwater, Florida, where he was a four-year member of the varsity basketball team and team captain as a sophomore, junior and senior.
 As a freshman in 2004–05, Clearwater won district and regional championships and was the state tournament runner-up.
 As a sophomore in 2005–06, he led the Tornadoes to the North Division Conference championship and finished as the district runner-up.

-As a junior in 2006–07, Loucks averaged 14.0 points and 6.5 assists in earning all-county first-team honors as he led Clearwater to a 25-5 record.
+As a junior in 2006–07, Loucks averaged 14.0 points and 6.5 assists in earning all-county first-team honors as he led Clearwater to a 25–5 record.

 On November 14, 2007, Loucks signed a National Letter of Intent to play college basketball for Florida State University.
 He chose Florida State over Georgia Tech, St. Joseph's, Pittsburgh, Wake Forest, Tennessee, South Florida and UCF.

-As a senior in 2007–08, Loucks averaged 13.5 points, 7.0 assists, 4.0 rebounds and 3.0 steals and shot 60 percent from the field as he led Clearwater to a 22-5 record.
+As a senior in 2007–08, Loucks averaged 13.5 points, 7.0 assists, 4.0 rebounds and 3.0 steals and shot 60 percent from the field as he led Clearwater to a 22–5 record.
 He earned third-team All-State honors from the editors of the Tampa Tribune, third-team All-State Class 5A honors by the Florida Sports Writers Association, third-team All-State honors by Sun Sports / Fox Sports Net, first-team All-Suncoast honors two times during his career by the St. Petersburg Times, first-team All-Pinellas County honors two times during his career by the St. Petersburg Times and regional player of the year honors by the Florida Athletics Coaches Association.
 As a senior, he also guided his team to the quarter-finals of the regional tournament and led the Tornadoes to the No. 2 seed and the district championship.

 Football team

 As a junior and senior, Loucks also played for the Clearwater football team where he was a two-time PCAC All-County honoree.
-He was a second-team all-county honoree as a quarterback in 2006–07 as he set the school record for passing yards in a game with 423 in a 47-31 victory over Palm Harbor High School.
+He was a second-team all-county honoree as a quarterback in 2006–07 as he set the school record for passing yards in a game with 423 in a 47–31 victory over Palm Harbor High School.
 He also threw for 1,989 yards and 11 touchdowns in 2007–08.